sthima/tg-profiler/README.md

 # TurboGears Profiler

-TurboGears Profiler (tg_profiler) is a TurboGears 1 extension aiming to provide better profiling functionallities to TG applications.
+TurboGears Profiler (tg_profiler) is a TurboGears 1 extension aiming to provide better profiling options to TG applications.
+It focus on lightweight profiling which can be used in production environment, with very little overhead to the application.

 TurboGears Profiler is still a work in progress, and util the release of version 1.0.0, the API can be hardly changed, without backwards-compatibility.